- A Demat Account holds information about the shares and securities you own.

 - It eases and streamlines the process of share trading.

-Dematerialization is the process of converting the physical share certificates into electronic form, making it easy to maintain and access them from anywhere.
+Dematerialisation is the process of converting the physical share certificates into electronic form, making it easy to maintain and access them from anywhere.
 Earlier, shares were held in the form of physical certificates, which were cumbersome to store and transfer.
-The advent of a demat account made it a lot easier to handle shares.
-An investor who wants to convert his physical shares into digital form needs to open a demat account with a depository participant (DP).
+The advent of a Demat account made it a lot easier to handle shares.
+An investor who wants to convert his physical shares into digital form needs to open a Demat account with a depository participant (DP).

 Features of Demat account